 - Olfactory can affect what you smell or eat.
 You may believe you are being poisoned.

-Delusions are strange beliefs that are easily proved to be inaccurate.
-Sometimes this can include beliefs such as that the television has messages for the individual, or a government agency is coming to get the individual.
+Delusions are strange beliefs that are easily proven to be inaccurate.
+Sometimes, this can include beliefs such as that the television has messages for the individual or a government agency is coming to get the individual.
 There are many types of delusions, including: